Why Talk With Kids About Traumatic Events

 The biggest takeaway from all of this…our children need to know they aren’t alone during traumatic, scary, or uncertain times.
 They must be reminded that they are loved and that they can turn to their caregivers for comfort and support.

-This article was submitted to Love What Matters by Sally Macaluso, M.ED. of Tenderhearted Teacher, and originally appeared here.
+This article was submitted to Love What Matters by Sally Macaluso, M.ED. of Tenderhearted Teacher.
 Sally is a toddler parent and certified special education teacher who holds a Master’s Degree in Curriculum & Instruction.
 She created her website as a way to provide early childhood resources for parents and caregivers of preschool-aged children.
 She provides strategies on how to encourage their child’s overall development–particularly in terms of their social-emotional growth, academic learning, play skills, and behavior.
 She is also the creator of Mindful & Wonderful Me: A Wellness Activity Book for Kids.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here:

 Do you know someone who could benefit from this story?
 Please SHARE on Facebook or Twitter